mPulseMedia/streamEditor/README.md

 <a name="top"></a>

-# streamEditor API v1
+# theMoment API v1

-The streamEditor library adds functionality to live streams and video players.
+The Moment library adds functionality to live streams and video players.
 It allows users to mark highlights (or moments) and group them into remixes (or playlists) to replay and share -- even while the live event is still happening.

 <img src="https://s3-us-west-2.amazonaws.com/themoment-s3-bucket/document/screenshot.png" width="75%" height="75%" />